See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Discussion and Limitations

-Our proposed solution proves to be advantageous for increasing AR visual search task performance and simultaneously reducing the cognitive workload on users.
+Our proposed solution proves to be advantageous for increasing AR visual search task performance and simultaneously reducing the perceived workload on users.
+We found that the combination of visual and audio hints can ameliorate both task performance and perceived workload when coupled with instant post-task feedback.
+We think that participants were mentally self-reflected and guided by the feedback regarding their searching modes during the tasks, as mentioned in qualitative results.
+A few reported that they improved the task performance by slightly changing the searching mode/route in the second task.
+Also, the "double guidance" brought by the combination of visual and audio hints positively affected participants after their self-reflection from the post-task feedback.
 We believe our results are promising, both encouraging further investigations in the field of using directive hints within mobile HMD setups, and incorporating an immediate opportunity for user self reflection and evaluation.
 The noticeable decrease of TCT and the cognitive task workload was a confirmation of our hypotheses.
 Beyond the fundamental results obtained, the research implication of our study has high generalizability and convertibility.
 We aimed to benefit the general AR searching specialization by selecting the visual book-searching task since all the essential elements needed for visual searching were contained in this use case.